SenseNet/sn-benchmark/docs/profile-definition-language.md

  - memorizing data from the response as a variable,
  - waiting for a couple of seconds

-At the beginnig of the line there is a *control character or word* that defines the purpose of that line.
+At the beginning of the line there is a *control character or word* that defines the purpose of that line.
 Empty lines and lines starting with an unrecognized control word will be skipped.

 ### Comment
 If the line starts with a semicolon character (;) the line will be skipped.
 ```text
 ; PROFILE DESCRIPTION: Small content editor task
 ```
-There is only line comment, it is not possible to write an inline comment.
+There is only full line comment, it is not possible to write an inline comment.

 ### PATHSET

-Path set is a technique that helps to use variable contents in the profiles.
-The set is defined by a ContentQuery and referenced in the webrequests indirectly.
+Path set is a technique that lets us to use variable contents in profiles.
+The set is defined by a ContentQuery and referenced in web requests indirectly.
 Every use case gets a path from the set.
-The actual path instance depends on the profileid and kind of reference (see below under the USAGE).
+The actual path instance depends on the profileid and the kind of the reference (see below under the USAGE).

 #### Declaration

-The best place of the path set declarations is at the top of the profile file but this is not mandatory.
+The best place of path set declarations is at the top of the profile file but this is not mandatory.
 The declaration has three parts:
-1. **Keyword**: this is the '*PATHSET:*'.
+1. **Keyword**: this is the word '*PATHSET:*'.
 2. **Name**: One word after the keyword separated by a space.
 3. **Definition**: this is a valid content query (in CQL).